chenasraf/fp-max-extension/README.md

 - Remember last played position
 - Timestamp links in comments

 🔐 This extension is secure and private.
-Trust is important, but never trust anyone!
-Build this extension yourself - the extension is open source, and available for peer review or forks.
+Trusting me is nice, but if you don't that's a smart move - build this extension yourself: the extension is open source, and available for peer review or forks.

 🕷 Post issues/bugs, questions or feature requests at this link: https://github.com/chenasraf/fp-max-extension/issues